nislab/gensync-benchmarking/README.md

 --------------------------------------------------------------------------------
 <BASE64_ENCODED_DATA_POINTS|REFERENCE_TO_OTHER_DATA_FILE>
 ```
+Each Sync Protocol has an integer to identify it.
+The list of integers is as follows:
+1. CPISync
+2. CPISync_OneLessRound
+3. CPISync_HalfRound
+4. ProbCPISync
+5. InteractiveCPISync
+6. OneWayCPISync
+7. FullSync
+8. IBLTSync
+9. OneWayIBLTSync
+10. IBLTSetOfSets
+11. IBLTSync_Multiset
+12. CuckooSync
+13. BloomFilterSync
+14. MET_IBLTSync
 Each Protocol has unique set of parameters.
-For example:
 - CPI
 ```
 m_bar: <INT>